DimitrieStoica/anotherstoic.github.io/vpc.md

 | applies to an instance only if associated with an sg | automatically applies to an instance |
 | STATEFUL: return traffic allowed is assumed | STATELESS: traffic is strictly filtered, return traffic allowed is not assumed |

+> For inbound traffic: Network ACL's are evaluated first followed by security groups rules

+> For outbound traffic: Security groups are evaluated first followed by Network ACL's

 ## VPC NAT Gateways ##
 - allows private instances to get access to the Internet
 - scale UP: choose an instance that supports enhanced networking
-- scale OUT: add NATs/ subnets and distributed workload (1 Subnet = 1 NAT)
+- scale OUT: add NATs per subnets and distribute workload (1 Subnet = 1 NAT)
 - HA by failing over to another NAT

 ## Endpoints ##